List of Pixar films: 1906

 In 2005, Pixar began collaborating with Disney and Warner Bros. on a live-action film adaptation of James Dalessandro's novel 1906, with Brad Bird announced as the director.
-It would have marked Pixar's first involvement in a live-action production and their first collaboration with a major production company other than Disney.
+It would have marked Pixar's first involvement in a live-action production and its first collaboration with a major production company other than Disney.
 Disney and Pixar left the project due to script problems and an estimated budget of $200 million, and it is in limbo at Warner Bros.
 However, in June 2018, Bird mentioned the possibility of adapting the novel as a TV series, and the earthquake sequence as a live-action feature film.